Helping Non-Profits Accomplish Their Mission

 - staff development

 - working with volunteers

 How do I like to work?

 The best place to start is by exchanging an email or two.
 This allows us to both determine if I’m the right coach for your needs.
-Once we decide to move forward, we’ll schedule an in-person meeting at a site that is convenient for both of us.
+Once we decide to move forward, we’ll schedule an in-person or video meeting.
 At this first meeting, we’ll get to know one another, determine a plan of action, and set a frequency of meetings.